ddnexus/pagy/docs/api/countless.md

 Instead of basing all the internal calculations on the `:count` variable (passed with the constructor), this class uses the number of actually retrieved items to deduce the pagination variables.

-The retrieved items number can be passed in a second step to the `finalize` method, wich allows to determine if there is a `next` page, or if the current page is the `last` page, or if the current request should raise a `Pagy::OverflowError` exception.
+The retrieved items number can be passed in a second step to the `finalize` method, which allows pagy to determine if there is a `next` page, or if the current page is the `last` page, or if the current request should raise a `Pagy::OverflowError` exception.

 Retrieving these variables may be useful to supply a UI as complete as possible, when used with classic helpers, and can be skipped when it's not needed (like for navless pagination, infinite-scroll, etc.).
 See the [countless.rb extra](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/countless.rb) for more details.

 ## Methods

-The construction of the final `Pagy::Countless` object is splitted into 2 steps: the regular `initialize` method and the `finalize` method, which will use the retrieved items number to calculate the rest of the pagination integers.
+The construction of the final `Pagy::Countless` object is split into 2 steps: the regular `initialize` method and the `finalize` method, which will use the retrieved items number to calculate the rest of the pagination integers.

 ### Pagy::Countless.new(vars)